mixpanel/docs/pages/docs/admin/data-governance/data-views-data-classification.md

 #### Add Users or Teams

-Click + Add User to add individual project members to your Data View.
+Click **+ Add User** to add individual project members to your Data View.
 The modal shows only users that are part of your project.

 You can remove users from your Data View by selecting the box next to their name and clicking Remove to the left above the user list.

-Click on the TEAMS tab to add or remove teams from a Data View.
+Click on the **Teams** tab to add or remove teams from a Data View.
 Add a team to a Data View to indicate that any project member in the team should have access to a Data View.

 If you set up your Identity Provider to connect to Mixpanel with Single Sign-On, you can define which project members are assigned to which teams.
 If you set up certain teams with access to specific projects and Data Views, you can streamline your member onboarding to a Mixpanel project.
 This helps control who has access to what data at scale.